mdavidson9/docs.balsamiq.com/content/cloud/intro.md

 ---

-## What's New and Transition Information
+## What's New

-If you have used a Balsamiq product before, the overall experience should be familiar to you, yet also new.
-Balsamiq Cloud brings the **collaborative editing** features from our web-based myBalsamiq product to the **updated editor** from our Desktop version, and adds **new communication and review capabilities** such as [chat, comments, and review mode](../collaborating/).
+If you have used a Balsamiq product before, the overall experience should be familiar, yet also new.

+Balsamiq Cloud brings the **collaborative editing** features from our web-based myBalsamiq product to the **updated editor** from our Desktop version, and adds new **communication** and **review** capabilities such as [chat, comments, and review mode](../collaborating/).

+---

+## Transitioning From a Previous Version

 If you are transitioning from Balsamiq Mockups 3 for Desktop (or another version that uses .bmpr files), you can simply drag and drop to [upload your files](../projects/).